Gatland delays naming Wales side to face England

 The players want three issues resolved before they agree to take the field at Principality Stadium for a match worth close to £10m for Welsh rugby.

-They would like Wales Rugby Players Association (WRPA) representation at PRB meetings, removal of the contentious 60-cap selection rule in Wales whereby a player plying his trade outside the country cannot be picked unless he has made at least that number of Test appearances, and have the new contracts amended that have variable elements accounting for 20% of salaries.
+- The removal of the contentious 60-cap selection rule in Wales whereby a player plying his trade outside the country cannot be picked unless he has made at least that number of Test appearances.

+- The removal of Welsh rugby bosses' demands that players accept 80% in set wages with 20% available in bonuses.

-PRB chair Malcolm Wall says the 60-cap is under review, but stated his organisation were intent on pressing ahead with the fixed/variable contracts which mean players are only guaranteed 80%.
+PRB chair Malcolm Wall has said the 60-cap is under review, but stated his organisation was intent on pressing ahead with the fixed/variable contracts which mean players are only guaranteed 80%.

+Wall also said the PRB will invite the WRPA to be represented at meetings.

 - The Wales team you picked to face England